d3ssy23/DSP-in-C/README.md

     Mean
     Variance
     Standard Deviation
-    - Useful for signal characteristics and noise analysis.
+    --- Useful for signal characteristics and noise analysis ---
 ## 6. Windowed-Sinc Filters
     Windowed-sinc BP filter: Implements a bandpass filter using the windowed-sinc method.
     Windowed-sinc LP filter: Implements a lowpass filter using the same method.